Operation Goodwood (naval): 29 August

 The final attack of Operation Goodwood was made on 29 August.
 The strike force comprised 26 Barracudas, 17 Corsairs (of which two were armed with 1,000-pound [450 kg] bombs), 10 Fireflies and seven Hellcats.
 Seven Seafires also conducted a diversionary raid on Hammerfest.
 In an attempt to give the bombers accurate aiming points once the artificial smokescreen was generated around Tirpitz, four of the Hellcats were armed with target indicator bombs.
 The aircraft began launching at 3:30 pm.

 The British aircraft failed to achieve surprise.
 German radar stations had been tracking the Home Fleet's routine anti-submarine and fighter patrols, and the Seafires were detected at 4:40 pm when they were 54 mi from Kaafjord.
 In response to this report, the smoke generators around Kaafjord were activated and the fjord's defenders went to their battle positions.
 The arrival of the main body of British aircraft over Kaafjord was delayed by stronger than expected winds and a navigational error, and they did not reach the target area until 5:25 pm.
 By this time Tirpitz was covered in a very thick smokescreen, and none of the British airmen sighted the ship.
 The Barracudas and Corsairs were forced to blind-bomb Kaafjord, and while no hits were achieved on the battleship, six members of her crew were wounded by bomb fragments from near misses.
 German ships and gun positions were once again strafed by the fighters, but no significant damage was inflicted.
 Heavy anti-aircraft gunfire from Tirpitz, which was directed by a party of observers stationed on a mountain near Kaafjord, shot down a Corsair and a Firefly.

 Following the raid on 29 August, the Home Fleet sailed west to cover Convoy RA 59A which had sailed from northern Russia on 28 August bound for the UK.
 Due to fuel shortages, Indefatigable and three destroyers detached later that day to return to Scapa Flow and Formidable with two destroyers followed 24 hours later.
 Duke of York and six destroyers remained on station in the Arctic Sea until 11:00 am on 1 September when the convoy was judged to be safe from attack.

 Overall, Fleet Air Arm casualties during Operation Goodwood were 40 airmen killed and 17 aircraft destroyed.
 Nabob was also judged to be beyond economical repair, and was withdrawn from service.
+The escort carrier's crew had been mainly provided by the Royal Canadian Navy to gain experience with naval aviation before Canada took delivery of its own aircraft carriers.
+Nabob's loss hindered this program.
 On the German side, Tirpitz suffered only superficial damage.